Bose QuietComfort 20 Acoustic Noise Cancelling Headphones

 When you include words like ‘comfort’ in the actual headphone model name, they better deliver on that promise.
 Before we get into more details about the proprietary ear tips, there are a few other factors that will affect your overall comfort.

 As you were scanning the technical specs (at the top of the page), you may have noticed how lightweight these are.
-They weigh only 1.55 ounces which is less than you might expect, especially considering the ANC control module near the bottom of the cable.
+They weigh only 1.55 ounces which are less than you might expect, especially considering the ANC control module near the bottom of the cable.

 How Does The ANC Control Module Effect Your Comfort?

-If you decide to take these with you on a walk, you probably want to consider how the control module will effect your comfort.
+If you decide to take these with you on a walk, you probably want to consider how the control module will affect your comfort.
 While their lightweight design does make these great for walking, the module does tend to slightly move from side to side.

 For the most part, the side to side movement only occurs when you’re holding your phone (or other DAP) and searching for a new song.
 On the other hand, if you keep your phone in your pocket while you’re walking, the movement will be much less noticeable.
 This is also one of many reasons why these aren’t recommended for use in the gym.